Bedrock-OSS/bedrock-wiki-legacy/docs/tutorials/entity_commands.md

 # Entity Commands

-`Warning:` This article is incomplete.
-You can contribute to it by contacting `SirLich#1658` on Discord, or by making a pull request.

 A very common task is triggering slash commands (such as `/playsound`, or `/summon`) from inside Behavior Pack entities.
-This is a somewhat complicated topic, but once you get a handle on it, it isn't that bad.
+This is a somewhat complicated topic, but once you get a handle on it, it isn't that bad!

 # Animation Controllers
 To trigger slash commands, we are going to use Behavior Pack animation controllers.
 Animation controllers should be placed like: `animation_controllers/some_controller.json`.
 You can learn more about animation controllers on the entity events section of [bedrock.dev](https://bedrock.dev/1.14.0.0/1.14.0.6/Entity%20Events).